Overview of LAHSA

-(LAHSA) as an independent, Joint Powers Authority.
-LAHSA's primary role is to coordinate the effective and efficient utilization of Federal and local funding
+Services Authority (LAHSA) as an independent, joint powers authority.
+LAHSA's primary role is to coordinate the effective and efficient utilization

 of federal and local funding in providing services to homeless people throughout Los Angeles City and County.

 LAHSA is the lead agency in the Los Angeles Continuum of Care, which is the regional planning body that coordinates housing and services for

-families and individuals in Los Angeles County.
-LAHSA coordinates and manages over $243 million annually in Federal, State, County and City funds
+homeless families and individuals in Los Angeles County.
+LAHSA coordinates and manages over $243 million annually in federal, state, county,

-for programs that provide shelter, housing and services to homeless persons in Los Angeles City and County.
+and city funds for programs that provide shelter, housing, and services to homeless persons in Los Angeles City and County.